 The first thing to check is – does the washing machine still have water inside?

 If there is obviously still water inside the machine then this is possibly the cause of the door not opening.
 Drain the machine and investigate why it isn’t emptying using this article washing machine won't drain water

 If you can’t see any water inside then it may be caused by various faults listed below.
 Here’s a list of the most common causes of a jammed door –

 - On some machines if the pressure switch doesn’t reset to empty it keeps the door lock electronically energised.
 If this is the case though, turning off the machine at the mains should allow the door lock to cool down and open after a few minutes.

 - The water hasn't pumped out properly (or a blockage in the pressure system is holding the pressure switch on) – but only if the washing machine has a pneumatic (air operated) door safety lock (a rubber hose connected to the door interlock and connected to a pressure chamber bottle on the tub – water forces air up this tube and locks the door) Washing machine won't empty water | Understand how a pneumatic door lock works

-- The door interlock has just jammed
+- The door interlock has just jammed up inside

 - The door catch, handle, or some part of the door catch mechanism is broken and not opening the door

 - Pecker (a device attached to a cable on the door interlock that detects the motion of the drive belt when the door handle or button is operated) is broken or has fallen off.
 Note this was only fitted to older Hotpoint washing machines mostly in the 70s & 80s

 Do not take the lid off and reach inside the washing machine to try and release the door if the washing machine is still plugged in as you will be electrocuted.